shivam-0806/10_days/README.md

 Then convert the obtained long integer into ascii (utf-8).<br>

 Attached in the `scripts` folder is the decryption script as `decrypt.txt`.<br>
+All the extracted passwords, the output of the script `decrypt.txt` is present in `decrypted.txt`.